Customer Experience Strategy

 Introduction and Purpose

-The overall purpose of our first Customer Experience strategy is to set out a framework for delivering One Manchester’s customer experience (CX) and to embed a customer first approach.
+The overall purpose of our revised Customer Experience Strategy is to set out a framework for delivering One Manchester’s customer experience (CX) and to embed a customer first approach.

-The strategy takes into account what we must deliver on in term of increasing regulation and legislation that is becoming more prescriptive in addition to One Manchester’s aspiration of being a truly customer first organisation, delivering a best in class service.
+The strategy takes into account what we have achieved over the previous two years, where we need to focus over the next two years, and what must deliver on in term of increasing regulation and legislation that remains prescriptive.
+One Manchester’s aspiration of being a truly customer first organisation, delivering a best in class service, remains and us evident within our action plan.

 CX is the view formed of One Manchester by our customers perception of every interaction with us; it’s the way our customers feel about us beyond any transactional activity.
-The CX strategy will ensure that is at the heart of everything we deliver and not simply something that is “nice to have.”
+The CX strategy will ensure that CX continues to be at the heart of everything we deliver and not simply something that is “nice to have.”

 Service design and service delivery without understanding the CX can lead to poor service delivery, service blind-spots, and higher costs to serve.
 Understanding, and improving on, our CX leads to a wealth of positive benefits including a more inclusive service, improved customer satisfaction (CSAT), a reduction in complaints/ complaint escalations, lower customer effort, and increased engagement through increased trust.

-We are operating in a challenging environment.
-Our customers are still impacted by the cost of living, and customer satisfaction across all sectors has decreased over the last 12 months but we view CX as much wider than “customer service”; the value of CX comes from identifying the key expectations of the customer that influence the overall customer experience.
+We view CX as much wider than “customer service”; the value of CX comes from identifying the key expectations of the customer that influence the overall customer experience.
 Designing and aligning services to make sure these expectations are met consistently delivers value to the customer, and value for the organisation.

 CX is the responsibility of every One Manchester colleague and the success of the strategy is reliant on buy-in from all colleagues.
-Historically CX has been viewed as a separate function carried out by a handful of colleagues rather than in integral part of everything we do which his strategy aims to address.
+Prior to our initial strategy CX was often viewed as a separate function carried out by a handful of colleagues rather than in integral part of everything we do.
+Our first CX strategy was successful in shifting that culture and this revised strategy aims to build on that success.

-Through discovery work, complaints, compliments, tenant satisfaction measures (TSMs) sentiment analysis and feedback from our Customer Scrutiny Panel we have an understanding of the current CX at One Manchester and what is important to our customers.
-The primary, or underlying, theme of the majority of negative experiences is poor communication.
-As such, communication is a cross cutting theme of all the key principles.
+Through continuous monitoring of customer insight (including complaints, compliments, tenant satisfaction measures (TSMs) sentiment analysis) and feedback from our engaged customers we have a good understanding of the current CX at One Manchester and what is important to our customers.
+The primary, or underlying, theme of the majority of negative experiences remains poor communication and because of this communication remains a cross cutting theme.

-Being kept updated is so important to our customers and they want One Manchester to live our values particularly around honesty and accountability.
-We are not consistently getting this right.
+Being kept updated is so important to our customers who continually demonstrate they want One Manchester to live our values - particularly around honesty and accountability.

 Principle 1 - Insight for action